smoores-dev/storyteller/docs/docs/how-it-works/the-algorithm.md

 length of audio, we must in fact modify the xhtml of the ebook ourselves to include these tags.
 More on this later.

-The goal of the Storyteller synchronization algorithm is to produce modified EPUB documents that include per-sentence tags that are associated with the correct length of audio in the provided audiobook.
+The goal of the Storyteller alignment algorithm is to produce modified EPUB documents that include per-sentence tags that are associated with the correct length of audio in the provided audiobook.

 ## Step 1: Audio pre-processing